How to get your kids to go to sleep at night.

 Studies have shown that exposure to light at night suppresses melatonin.
 Having a cut-off time, for lights, can help their bodies adjust and produce melatonin for sleep.

-On most nights we turn electronics off after dinner time.
-I also use a dim light in the bathroom while the older kids brush their teeth and get ready for bed.
+You can dim the lights and close window shades after dinner.
+You can also use a dim light in the bathroom while the older kids brush their teeth and get ready for bed.

 Children do the same.